tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-sqlug-be-meeting-automating-ssrs.md

 **Leveraging MSBUILD to automate SSRS deployments.**

-Unlike SSIS and SSAS, Reporting Services doesn&#8217;t have an easy way to automate deployments.
-You can work your way around with VBScripts, but isn&#8217;t there an alternative?
+Unlike SSIS and SSAS, Reporting Services doesn't have an easy way to automate deployments.
+You can work your way around with VBScripts, but isn't there an alternative?

 Yes there is!
 Koen Verbeeck will show you in this session how the MSBUILD platform can be used to deploy your SSRS projects to the server.